tsuku-dev/tsuku/wip/issue_472_plan.md

   - Test with empty constraint (resolves to latest)
   - Test with specific version constraint
   - Test error handling for unknown version sources
-  - Test with mock version provider
+  - Test with no version source configured

 ## Testing Strategy